jocortems/labs/interconnect-azure-aws-ipsec-vpn-and-megaport/readme.md

 > :point_right: Notice there are three entries for `172.16.0.0/16`, the first entry is being learned from the ExpressRoute circuit, we can tell by looking at the Origin (EBgp) and AsPath (12076) columns.
 The last two entries are being learned from the VPN Gateway instances and their Origin is IBgp.
 Although the VPN Gateway learned routes have a shorter AS-PATH than the ExpressRoute circuit learned route, ExpressRoute learned routes are preferred over any other gateway learned routes -including Azure Route Server- with the same prefix length because they are programmed with the largest Weight (32769 vs 32768).
 Note this Weight attribute is different from the ExpressRoute connection weight attribute and cannot be changed.
 The only way to prefer IPSec VPN, or Azure Route Server, over ExpressRoute is to advertise more specific prefixes.

 #### IPSec VPN Verification

+> :point_right: If you are looking for step by step instructions on how to deploy IPSec VPN between Azure VPN Gateway and AWS Virtual Private Gateway, checkout the excellent article written by my colleague and friend Adilson Coutrin [here](https://github.com/adicout/lab/tree/master/Network/aws-vpn-to-azurevpngw-ikev2-bgp)

 From AWS portal inspect each of the Site-to-Site VPN connections that were created: